 Make the most of long weekends (or just take a day off!) and head out of town for a quick one day getaway from all the noise and bustle of Bengaluru.
 As usual, LBB is here with plenty of recommendations of where you can escape to and we’re skipping past the obvious choices like Goa and Gokarna on this list.
-Without further ado, here’s our list of quick trips for you to make this weekend.
+Without further ado, here’s our list of quick trips for you to make this (or any long) weekend.

 Skip The Usual Spots And Escape To These Destinations Instead